aliasoblomov/Universal-Analytics-to-BigQuery/README.md

 # Universal-Analytics-to-BigQuery
 This repository features a Python script designed extracting data from Universal Analytics, preparing it for compatibility, and subsequently loading it into Google BigQuery.
-This is particularly beneficial for businesses aiming to transfer their historical UA (GA3) data to BigQuery, especially those without access to Google Analytics 360.
+This is particularly beneficial for businesses aiming to transfer their historical UA (GA3) data to BigQuery, especially those without access to Google Analytics 360.For a detailed walkthrough on how to use this script, including setup instructions, customization tips, and best practices, check out my Medium article:[Backfill Universal Analytics to BigQuery: Zero Cost, Full Control](https://medium.com/@aliiz/export-from-universal-analytics-to-bigquery-zero-cost-full-control-6470092713b1) .
+This article provides in-depth guidance and practical steps to make your data migration journey as smooth as possible.

 ## Features